-The Isabella Plantation and Pembroke Lodge Gardens in Richmond Park are closed as it is difficult for people to stay 2m apart in these enclosed locations.
+The Isabella Plantation in Richmond Park is closed as it is difficult for people to stay 2m apart in this enclosed location.
 Please ensure you check our updates page for the very latest information about park closures and access to facilities.

 The Isabella Plantation is a 40 acre woodland garden set within a Victorian woodland plantation planted in the 1830's.
 First opened to the public in 1953, it is best known for its evergreen azaleas, which line the ponds and streams and at their peak of flower in late April and early May.

 Located in the gardens are the National Collection of Wilson 50 Kurume Azaelas (introduced to the west from Japan in the 1920's by the plant collector Ernest Wilson), large collections of Rhododendrons and Camellias, plus many other rare and unusual trees and shrubs which provide interest all year round.